RiTE is True Expression

 Pursuit of the Unseen

-VP has forever changed filmmaking; bringing cost-saving efficiencies while liberating creative scale limitations – giving unprecedented access to the indie filmmaker.
-Virtual Production is the integration of real-time gaming engines with a powerfully interconnected, controllable and immersive production stage – where any world can be realized on demand.
+Virtual Production (VP) has forever changed the filmmaking landscape; streamlining the entire production process AND liberating creative limitations.
+VP is the integration of real-time gaming engines with a powerfully controllable and immersive digital stage – where any world can be realized on demand.

-MOCO is the use of precisely controlled robotic systems to execute a complex series of timed movements and triggered events, like integrated lighting and launching mechanisms.
-Applications range from ‘tabletop’ to live-action filmmaking.
+Motion Control (MOCO) is the use of precisely controlled robotic systems to execute a complex series of timed movements and triggered events.
+Applications range from ‘tabletop’ product shoots to live-action filmmaking.
 We now have even greater integration with Virtual Production.
-Check out our family of robots (BOLT, BOLT Jr+, UR Bot)
+Check out our BOLT Jr+.

 Innovative Storytellers